pouriaetab/pouriaetab.github.io/README.md

 If the model can predict employees likely to quit, it might be possible to identify factors that contribute to their leaving.
 Because it is time-consuming and expensive to find, interview, and hire new employees, increasing employee retention will be beneficial to the company.
 ###### Data Dictionary
+The data set contrain 10 columns and 14,999 rows - each row is a different employee’s self-reported information.
 | Column Name | Type| Description |
 | :--- | :---| :---|
 | satisfaction_level | int64 | The employee’s self-reported satisfaction level [0-1] |